sergejsha/featured/README.md

     @Override public void onStop() { mFeatureHost.dispatchOnStop(); }
     @Override public void onDestroy() { mFeatureHost.dispatchOnDestroy(); }
 }

-// Your fragment become very simple and whole application code gets
-// split into separated features with very clean responcibility.

-// See Sample App for more details

 ```

+Your fragment become very simple and whole application code gets split into separated features with very clean responcibility.
+See Sample App for more details

-You might ask where the `SampleFeatureHost` class come from?
-Featured library parses `@FeatureEvent` annotations in the base feature class and generates a proper feature host class for you.
+Where did the `SampleFeatureHost` class come from?
+The library parses `@FeatureEvent` annotations in the base feature class and generates a proper feature host class for you.
 Every change in `SampleFeature` will be reflected in `SampleFeatureHost` after rebuilding the project.

 # I need more
 Here is some rules and implementaiton details helping you to become familiar with the library and write cleaner code.